Inter Club d'Escaldes

 Inter Club d'Escaldes is an Andorran professional football club based in Escaldes-Engordany.
-The club currently plays in Primera Divisió, where it is a four-time champion.
+It is a five-time champion of the Primera Divisió, the highest tier of Andorran football, in which the club competes.

 History

-Inter Club d'Escaldes was founded in Escaldes-Engordany in 1991 and being founder member of Primera Divisió in 1995, the Premier League of Andorra.
+Inter Club d'Escaldes was founded in Escaldes-Engordany in 1991.
+The club was a founding member of Primera Divisió in 1995, the Premier League of Andorra.
 The club was playing since then in the top flight until April 2015 when the team was relegated after finishing 8th in the regular league.
 The club returned in Primera Divisió after two seasons, in May 2017.

-L'Inter achieved twice the third position in Primera Divisió, during two consecutive seasons in 1999-00 and 2000–01, and became runners-up in Copa Constitució during the 2001–02 season, losing 2–0 against FC Lusitanos.
+El Inter finished the 1999–2000 and 2000–01 Primera Divisió seasons in third place, and became runners-up in Copa Constitució during the 2001–02 season, losing 2–0 against FC Lusitanos.
+But it was not until 2020 that the club won its first league title and its first domestic cup title.

-After becoming champion of the 2019–20 Primera Divisió, the club was able to have the right to participate in the 2020–21 UEFA Champions League, from the preliminary round.
-This historic partition represents the 1st time in the club's history that it has participated in an official international tournament.
+After becoming champion in the 2019–20 Primera Divisió season, the club qualified for the 2020–21 UEFA Champions League, starting from a preliminary qualifying round.
+This was the first time in the club's history that El Inter participated in a UEFA European tournament.
+The club maintained a decent record of home European games, having beaten Hibernian 2–1 in 2023, FK Velež Mostar 5–1 in 2024 and FCSB 2–1 in 2025.
+The club won the league championship again in the 2020–21, 2021–22, 2024–25 and 2025–26 seasons.

+After beating Kosovan side FC Drita 4–2 on penalties in the play-off round of the 2026–27 UEFA Conference League, they became the first ever Andorran club to qualify for the main phase of a European competition.